NatureLM-audio: an Audio-Language Foundation Model for Bioacoustics: Experiments

 \subsection{Training and Evaluation Details}

-We train our model on the full curated training set (Section \ref{ssec:training_data}).
-To assess the model's generalization we created hold-out splits for Xeno-canto, iNaturalist, Animal Sound Archive, and Watkins datasets, used solely for benchmarking.
+We train our model on the full curated training set (Section \ref{sec:training_data}).
+To evaluate generalization, we create hold-out splits for Xeno-canto, iNaturalist, Animal Sound Archive, and Watkins datasets, used solely for benchmarking.